 Some clients may ask for multiple revisions, which can be difficult for a freelancer as it can get time-consuming, tedious, and costly.

-As a freelance writer, I’ve always offered two revisions to my clients, which gives them enough freedom to ask for adjustments and still maintain a healthy turnaround time (which doesn’t put me out of pocket).
+As a freelance writer, I’ve always offered two revisions to my clients.
+This gives them enough freedom to ask for adjustments and still maintain a healthy turnaround time (which doesn’t put me out of pocket).

 In this post, you’ll learn how to manage revisions to create a smoother content creation process, happier clients, and a happier you.